sensu/sensu-docs/content/sensu-go/6.6/operations/monitoring-as-code/_index.md

 ---
 title: "Monitoring as code with Sensu"
 linkTitle: "Monitoring as Code"
-description: "Sensu's end-to-end monitoring as code approach allows you to manage your observability configurations the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
-Read this page to learn about using a monitoring as code approach with Sensu."
+description: "Use Sensu's end-to-end monitoring as code solution to manage monitoring and observability the same way you build and deploy apps and infrastructure."
 product: "Sensu Go"
 version: "6.6"
 weight: 5